 A monumental head carved in stone by Jacob Epstein (1910) shares a space with a seven-metre-long painting by Ivon Hitchens (1960) and a large wall hanging made with cellophane by Ethel Mairet’s Workshop (1940s).
-A magical woodland scene by surrealist Carlyle Brown (1948) appears alongside an Edward Burne-Jones tapestry (1886), a film by Neo-Naturist Jennifer Binnie with a soundtrack by The Cure (c.
-1980) and a life-sized goddess by Alexi Marshall (2024).
+A magical woodland scene by surrealist Carlyle Brown (1948) appears alongside an Edward Burne-Jones tapestry (1886), a film by Neo-Naturist Jennifer Binnie (c.
+1980), and a life-sized goddess by Alexi Marshall (2024).

 Places are reimagined through the eyes of different artists, both historic and contemporary.
 Pett Level inspired Epstein to conceive of a robot drilling into the rock (c.
 1913).
-But it also provided a backdrop for ‘popular modernist’ David Bowie in the music video for Ashes to Ashes (1980), in which he wears a Pierrot clown costume, and featured more recently in a playful, postmodern painting (2020) by Sophie Barber (who also depicted rapper Kendrick Lamar at Camber Sands, a work also in this show).
+But it also provided a backdrop for David Bowie in the music video for Ashes to Ashes (1980), in which he wears a Pierrot clown costume, and featured more recently in a playful, postmodern painting (2020) by Sophie Barber (who also depicted musician Kendrick Lamar leaving Camber Sands).

 The exhibition is curated by Dr Hope Wolf (University of Sussex) and based on Wolf’s book Sussex Modernism (Yale University Press, 2025).